Are you advocating for bicycles on every trail in every Wilderness area?

 No. You won’t see us advocating for bicycles on trails like the John Muir Trail and many others.
 We think local land managers should be empowered to do what works for a trail based on various factors, including current usage, the resources available for trail maintenance, and the possibility of repairing a neglected trail.

-If the bill passes, will trails in Wilderness areas immediately open to bicycles?
+If the bill is passed, will all trails in Wilderness areas be automatically open to bicycles?

 Can federal land managers require a permit to limit the number of cyclists?

 As Mount Whitney hikers know, federal land managers currently require permits for some Wilderness trails.
 If it is in a trail’s best interest, a manager could also require permits to control bicycle traffic.
 (And no, we don’t envision mountain bikers being allowed to carry a bike to the top of Mount Whitney, or wanting to try.)

 Does this bill do anything other than what it says?

 No. The bill is very simply written to remove the blanket prohibition.
 It stops there.
 There are no hidden agendas, loopholes, or other possible negative repercussions from this bill.
 Please take the time to read the text and you can see that it is very simple.
 As we've pointed out above, land managers have discretion to ban any activity from any area they determine it is innapropriate.
 So land managers can still ban bikes.

 But the bill says “and for other purposes.” ?

 The “and for other purposes” language merely means that not all of the information about the bill can fit into the title.
 To know what is in the bill, just read the bill itself.
 These words are not part of the bill and do not create an open-ended law, and are commonly used when bills are introduced.
 “And for other purposes” is simply a way to shorten the title or description of what the bill does.

 Wilderness Is Only a Small Percentage of Public Land.
 Why Make a Fuss Over It?